Customization APIs

 Batch Request Paths

-The path to use for a batch request depends on whether you are managing flow tags or populators:
+The batch request path varies based on whether you’re managing flow tags or populators:

 • Flow Tags: The following table shows the path and HTTP request for a tag-related request (placeholders in italic):